nurhudaeieliana/NurHudaPortfolio.github.io/README.md

 #NUR HUDA EIELIANA BINTI MANSOR

+WORK OBJECTIVE

+A practical training in the field of computer and information sciences at a well-established organization in order to experience the workplace environment as well as for self development.

 COMPUTER SKILLS

-Language : C, C++, Java, HTML, CSS, JS, SQL, PHP

-Software : Words, Docs, Power Point, Animaker, Canva.
+Language : C, C++, Java, HTML, CSS, JS, SQL, PHP Software : Words, Docs, Power Point, Animaker, Canva.
 Hardware : Laptop, Computer, Printer.
 Technology : Internet, Mobile Computing.

 System Development :